niten94/micro-uchardet/help/uchardet.md

 ## Notes

 The byte order mark (BOM) in the beginning of some files may be editable.
-The characters the BOM is encoded as are not displayed but the cursor can be placed on the characters.
+The characters the BOM is decoded as are not displayed but the cursor can be placed on the characters.

 [^1]: uchardet homepage: [link](https://www.freedesktop.org/wiki/Software/uchardet/)